noamaianski/portfolio/accomp.md

 ## Statements of Accomplishment
-I received the following certificates upon completing various coding lessons on DataCamp.
+I received the following certificates upon completing coding lessons on DataCamp.
 They are listed by date of completion.

 | <img src='intro.png' width=500/> |